berkeley-scf/sql-scf-2021/README.md

 Thursday:

 - 9 am - 9:30 am: (optional) review/introduction to databases and database schema and normalization
-- 9:30 am - 11 more advanced SQL: joins, set operations, string operations, subqueries, with time to work on questions
+- 9:30 am - 11 am: more advanced SQL: joins, set operations, string operations, subqueries, with time to work on questions
-- 11:30 - noon: discussion of efficiency, query plans
+- 11:30 am - noon: discussion of efficiency, query plans

 Friday: